piratestudios/slacksms/README.md

 # Usage

 SMS messages will automatically be posted to the configured channel.
-To reply, use the following format:
+To reply, use one of the following:

+* `@smsbot send +447911111111 Example reply message, hello!`
-`@smsbot reply +447911111111 Example reply message, hello!`
+* `@smsbot reply +447911111111 Example reply message, hello!`
+* `@smsbot +447911111111 Example reply message, hello!` <-- so very lazy

 # Extra information